Nov 30, 2022

 However, to remove Docker images that are present in existent containers that are also tagged, we can use this:

 If you wish to remove all images, for example, that may fall under a specific time frame, use the command:

 docker image prune -a --filter "until=24h"

-PRO TIP: In order to force executing any “remove” command at any given time, use the -f or –force flag.
+In order to force executing any “remove” command at any given time, use the -f or –force flag.